 The network layer is the 3rd layer of the OSI model.
 In this layer, Internet Protocol (IP) works.
 This layer receives data from the Transport layer.
-Here, IP protocol, encapsulate their header on received data and thus form a data packet.
+Here, IP protocol encapsulates their header on received data and thus forms a data packet.
 IP protocol, here mainly adds source and destination IP address.
-This data packet further sends to Data Link Layer of OSI model.
+This data packet further sends to the Data Link Layer of the OSI model.

 Protocols: IPv4, IPv6, EIGRP, OSPF.

 Data Link Layer